PragmaticFlow/Serilog.Sinks.SpectreConsole/README.md

 `Install-Package Serilog.Sinks.SpectreConsole`

-To enable the sink, use .SpectreConsole() extension method for C#:
+To enable the sink, use .SpectreConsole() extension method.

 ```csharp
 Log.Logger = new LoggerConfiguration()